What is the Interstellar Boundary Explorer Mission and What are its Objectives

 IBEX Payload

-The Interstellar Boundary Explorer will consist of two completely independent pixel sensors, IBEX-Hi and IBEX-Lo.
+The NASA Interstellar Boundary Explorer consists of two completely independent pixel sensors, IBEX-Hi and IBEX-Lo.
 These image sensors are actually energetic neutral atom (ENA) imagers, specialized to detect neutral atoms from the outer boundaries of the solar system and the galactic medium.
 These sensors will have a collimator which will limit the field of view.
-IBEX-Hi and IBEX-Lo will also have an electrostatic analyzer, a conversion surface, and a detector.
+IBEX-Hi and IBEX-Lo also have an electrostatic analyzer, a conversion surface, and a detector.
 The conversion surface will help to convert neutral hydrogen and oxygen into ions.
 The electrostatic analyzer will select ions of a specific range and suppress ultraviolet light.
 The detector will be able to identify particle counts and the identity of each ion.

 The two single pixel sensors, IBEX-Hi and IBEX-lo, will capture the images of the interstellar boundary of the solar system by measuring the location and magnitude of charge-exchange collisions occurring in all directions.
 This will result in generating a map of the termination shock of the solar wind.